coolblue-koen/velocity-london-2018/README.md

 - Using (vulnerable) external libraries
   - For example when you need to fetch file & store in s3
-    - The library constists of 191.155 lines of code Usage of the package is only 20 lines of code, initialize the 191.000 code.
+    - The library constists of 191.155 lines of code.
+Usage of the package is only 20 lines of code, initialize the 191.000 code.
 Where would the risk be?
 Serverless does not secure the application securities.
 It does for the OS securities.

 1) Beware of vulnerable libraries